nitishvj/Capstone-1-Developers-Survey-Analysis/README.md

 # Capstone-1-Developers-Survey-Analysis
-Analysis of the data from the 2018 Stackoverflow Developer Survey
+Exploratory Data Analysis, Visualization and Machine Learning of data from the 2018 Stackoverflow Developer Survey.